jefferislab/nblastwwwjb/nblast_desktop.md

 In addition to basic pairwise comparison, the package implements search of databases of neurons.
 There is also support for all by all comparison for a group of neurons.
 This can produce a distance matrix suitable for hierarchical clustering, which is also implemented in the package.
-These tools are designed as an addon for the [NeuroAnatomy Toolbox (nat)](https://github.com/jefferis/nat) R package, which you must first install.
+These tools are designed as an addon for the [NeuroAnatomy Toolbox (nat)](https://jefferis.github.io/nat/) R package, which will be installed as as dependency.

 ## Data